claudiahalip/books_cli/readme.md

 4. create start file inside bin

 5. create the files inside the lib:
-      -a file (api.rb) API class will make calls to the API -a file (book.rb) Book class create book objects, keep the track of the book object attributes, save book objects, keep track of all book objects
+      - a file (api.rb) API class will make calls to the API
+      - a file (book.rb) Book class create book objects, keep the track of the book object attributes, save book objects, keep track of all book objects
-      -a file (cli.rb)  CLI class will interact with the user, control the flow of the application -a file (ReadingList.rb) ReadingList class will keep track of all the book objects saved into a reding list
+      - a file (cli.rb)  CLI class will interact with the user, control the flow of the application
+      - a file (ReadingList.rb) ReadingList class will keep track of all the book objects saved into a reding list

 6. The book object will have the following attributes:
-      -title
-      -author
-      -publisher
+      - title
+      - author
+      - publisher

 7. The Book class will have
       - a class method "all" that will get all the Book objects
       - a class method "clear" that will clear the array of all objects